0.0

 00.0 ℃

-Today's UV index in Kabul, Afghanistan will be up to 10, indicating a very high level of sun exposure for the average person.
+Today's UV index in Kabul, Afghanistan will be up to 2.5, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Kabul, Afghanistan, can reach very high levels during the summer months, posing a significant risk for sunburn and skin damage.
 On average, the UV index is highest in June, with readings often exceeding 11, which is considered extreme.